francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 ### 9.3 Identifying linezolid-resistance point mutations from Enterococcus faecium genomes

 Linezolid, an oxazolidinone antibiotic that inhibits protein synthesis by binding to the 50S subunit of the 23S rRNA, is considered a last-resort treatment option for vancomycin-resistant Enterococci (VRE).
 However, linezolid resistance has been reported in *E. faecium*, with the most prevalent resistance mechanisms involving mutations within the V domain of the 23S rRNA.
-In this exercise, we will analyse the genomes of four linezolid resistant VRE strains that originated from a hospital outbreak in Austria.
-We will evaluate the ability of different bioinformatic tools to detect linezolid resistance genetic markers from Illumina data.
-The table below includes the genome accessions, isolate Ids and linezolid MIC.
+In this exercise, we will analyse the genomes of four linezolid resistant VRE strains that originated from a [hospital outbreak in Austria](https://link.springer.com/article/10.1186/s13756-019-0598-z).
+We will evaluate the ability of different bioinformatic tools to detect linezolid resistance genetic markers from Illumina sequence data.
+The table below includes the accessions, isolate Ids, and linezolid MIC of the VRE genomes we will analyse:

 | Illumina run accession | Isolate ID | Biosample accession | Linezolid MIC | Linezolid resistance |
 | ---------------------- | ---------- | ------------------- | ------------- | -------------------- |